nurbujang/pands-project/README.md

 ### Conclusion:
 A program that outputs all the above was written.
-Additional analyses done were correlation, k-Nearest Neighbor and regression.
+Additional analyses done were Pearson Correlation, k-Nearest Neighbor Pearson Correlation k-Nearest Neighbor Classification Logistic Regression Decision Tree Classification Support Vector Machine Random Forest regression.
 Correlation analysis was done to .K-Nearest Neighbor was done to .
 Regression was done to .

 ### References:
 1. https://data-flair.training/blogs/iris-flower-classification/